Shikha-code36/Shikha-code36/README.md

  <h2 align="center">नमस्ते (Namaste)🙏🏻, I am  Shikha Pandey!</h2>

-Have exposure♛ to be a part in building cool A I products 💻.
+Have exposure♛ to be a part in building cool AI products 💻.
 Experienced with a demonstrated history of working in the information technology and services industries🏢 .
 Skilled in Technologies✍️ as Python, Flask, Django, JavaScript, HTML, CSS, Bootstrap, React.js, Git & GitHub, MongoDB, MySQL, C++, AWS and Docker for web and window-based applications.

 Apart from my professional journey, I am a learner📝 and enthusiastic to learn new tech.